Introducing web-scale /monitor - always-on search that pings your agent the moment something comes online. Read the docs →

 Start with Firecrawl, run your real agent traffic against it for a week, then decide.

-Try Firecrawl free with 1000 free credits, no card required.
+Try Firecrawl free with 1,000 free credits per month, no card required.

 Frequently Asked Questions